Nick Ahmed Preview, Player Props: Diamondbacks vs. Rockies

-On Monday, Nick Ahmed (.185 batting average in his past 10 games, with a double, a triple, three walks and three RBI) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 4:10 PM ET.
+The Arizona Diamondbacks, including Nick Ahmed (.154 batting average in his past 10 games), battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Orioles.
+In his last game he had a hitless performance (0-for-3) against the Rockies.

 Nick Ahmed Game Info & Props vs. the Rockies